 The Long Island aquifer system is made up of three primary formations.
 From the surface to approximately 150 feet down is the Upper Glacial aquifer, from 150 to 1,000 feet is the Magothy, and from 1,000 to about 2,000 feet is the Lloyd.
 Drilled into the Upper Glacial, BNL's five in-service drinking-water wells draw up to 1,000 gallons per minute, or about 1.34 million gallons of water a day for use as drinking water, process cooling water, or fire protection.
-In 2011, the Laboratory pumped some 488,824,000 gallons.
+In 2012, the Laboratory pumped 400,000,000 gallons of water.

 Long Island's aquifer system is one of 72 "sole source" aquifers in the nation recognized under the aquifer-protection program authorized by the U.S. Safe Drinking Water Act.
-As required by the 1996 amendments to the Safe Drinking Water Act, an assessment of the source water used by BNL's public water system is performed annually by the New York State Department of Health.
-Based upon available hydrogeological, land use, and water-quality susceptibility information, the assessment of the Laboratory's source water provides additional information for use in protecting the source of BNL's drinking water.
+As required by the 1996 amendments to the Safe Drinking Water Act, an assessment of the source water used by BNL's public water system is performed annually by the New